 This statement on the setbacks of technology served as a premonition for the next presentation.
 During “Digital Marketing, Why Bother?” technology seemed to take matters into its own hands.
 The beginning of the panel discussion looked more like Saturday Night Fever than a conference discussion.
 To the audience (and the speakers) entertainment, the overhead lights began strobing bright flashes of colour, bathing the crowd in a range of fluorescent hues.

 There was disco fever during “Digital Marketing: Why Bother?” by Sarah Piper.
 Image: Pausefest (Facebook)

 The lights interrupted presenter Sarah Piper mid-sentence, as she exclaimed: “I’m going to figure out… if I’m at a disco or not”.

 Powershop CEO Ed McManus embraced the technical error as a welcome break.
 “I was happy with the lights because it reminds me of a life without kids,” he joked.

 The festive mood continued into the highly anticipated keynote “The Science and Art of Characters at Pixar” by Pixar Studio’s Brian Green.

 During this presentation, the Character Supervisor, credited with the invention of “Sulley” from Monsters Inc, explained the momentous effort animators undertake to create and develop everyday objects into digital worlds.
-He explained that minute details like animal hair or the suction cups on octopus tentacles are painstakingly animated individually, and that each character is invented through a thorough creative and collaborative process.
+He explained that minute details like animal hair or the suction cups on octopus tentacles are painstakingly animated individually and that each character is invented through a thoroughly creative and collaborative process.